 Similarly, the range offered by the Pixel was below expectations and its battery ran out well before it should have.

-The Pro is Tile’s newest Bluetooth tracker.
-It’s actually a range of trackers and, currently, you have a choice of Sport and Style models – his and hers, really.
+The Pro is a range of Bluetooth trackers.
+And currently, you have a choice of Sport and Style models – his and hers, really.

 They’re supremely well made and look good, but more importantly they are water-resistant, reliable, have a great range and a loud ring that makes them easier to find.